Historian

 The World at War - a feature on the making of the great television series

-A regular feature called 'War on Film' telling the story of the making of some classic war movies,
+A regular feature called 'War on Film' telling the story of the making of some classic war films along with reviews of recent movies, including:

 Nuremberg